HectorBlisS/hectorbliss/README.md

 - Passionate Instructor, Consultant, Teacher, Developer and Speaker

+- You can find some of my courses here: [Udemy](https://www.udemy.com/user/hector-bliss/)

 - I talk memes, spanish and english. (and I know how to comunicate with Colombian parceros)